utsa-lib-cedish/mapbox-layers/README.md

 export default Map;
 ```

-We set up our imports at the top of the file.

-First, we are going to import two React **hooks**.
-Hooks are functions that allow us to use some of React's built-in features from our code.
+Next we'll set up our imports at the top of the file.
+First, we'll import two React **hooks**.
+Hooks are functions that allow our code to use React's built-in features.
 UseEffect and useRef are two basic built-in React hooks.

-Second, we are going to import the mapbox GL library that we installed earlier.
-In addition, we need to import the default Mapbox style sheet, or the map will not render correctly on our page.
+Second, we'll import the Mapbox GL library that we installed earlier.
+We also need to import the default Mapbox style sheet, or the map won't render correctly.

 `Map.jsx`:
 ```jsx